Is DeFi yield appetite rising again? Enso raises $5M as YFI hits new highs By Cointelegraph - Up News Info

 Is DeFi yield appetite rising again?
 Enso raises $5M as YFI hits new highs

-The appetite for DeFi is rising again as blue chips are rallying and yield-earning strategy-sharing platforms, like Enso, are on the rise.
+The appetite for DeFi is rising again as blue chips are rally and yield-earning strategy-sharing platforms, like Enso, are on the rise.

-Enso, a platform where users can share yield-earning strategies, raised $5 million on April 13 from top U.S. venture capital firms including Polychain Capital and Multicoin Capital.
+Enso, a platform where users can share yield-earning strategies, raised $5 million on April 13 from top United States venture capital firms including Polychain Capital and Multicoin Capital.

 Disclaimer: Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn`t bear any responsibility for any trading losses you might incur as a result of using this data.